Bethesda-Scholars-LLC/BSTC/README.md

  `MARKED_AN_APPOINTMENT_AS_COMPLETE` | Checks for first lesson complete and sends feedback email.
 Moves client down pipeline. |
 `EDITED_AVAILABILITY`           | Removes tutor/service from the database if they are stored there.
 Sends email to client with tutor details.
 Deletes scheduled mail for email type `awaiting_availability` if one existed.
 Schedules mail that sends to client if they have not booked in 3 days. |
 `APPLIED_FOR_SERVICE`           | Sets tutor `looking_for_job` field to true. |
 `BOOKED_AN_APPOINTMENT`         | Moves client to matched and booked pipeline if the client is in matched not booked and the job does not have first lesson complete label.
-Deletes scheduled mail for email type `awaiting_booking` if one existed. |
+Deletes scheduled mail for email type `awaiting_booking` if one existed.
+Adds client to `not_colds` schema in DB. |
 `CREATED_AN_APPOINTMENT`        | Moves client to matched and booked pipeline if the client is in matched not booked and the job does not have first lesson complete label. |
 `TENDER_WAS_ACCEPTED`           | Does the same as `ADDED_CONTRACTOR_TO_SERVICE`. |
 `CREATED_REPORT`                | Does the same as `ADDED_A_LABEL_TO_A_SERVICE`. |
+`CHANGED_SERVICE_STATUS`        |  |